 On the stove

 Finely chop 1 pound dark, milk or white chocolate.
 Combine three-quarters of the chocolate and 2 teaspoons shortening in a heatproof bowl set over a pan of simmering water.
 (Don't let the water touch the bowl.)
-Melt the chocolate and bring it to 100?, stirring, then place the bowl in a larger bowl of cold water; stir in the remaining chocolate until melted (the temperature should drop to about 82?).
+Melt the chocolate and bring it to 100 degrees F, stirring, then place the bowl in a larger bowl of cold water; stir in the remaining chocolate until melted (the temperature should drop to about 82 degrees F).
 Place the bowl back over the simmering water.
-Bring dark chocolate to 90?and milk or white chocolate to 88?.
-Rewarm to 90? or 88? if the chocolate cools and becomes too thick for dipping or pouring.
+Bring dark chocolate to 90 degrees F and milk or white chocolate to 88 degrees F. Rewarm to 90 or 88 degrees F if the chocolate cools and becomes too thick for dipping or pouring.

 In the microwave

 Finely chop 1 pound dark, milk or white chocolate.
 Combine three-quarters of the chocolate and 2 teaspoons shortening in a microwave-safe bowl.
 Microwave 30 seconds, then stir.
-Continue microwaving in 30-second intervals, stirring, until the chocolate is melted and the temperature is 100?.
-Remove the bowl and place it in a larger bowl of cold water; stir in the remaining chocolate until melted (the temperature should drop to about 82?).
-Remove the bowl from the water and microwave in 10-second intervals until dark chocolate is 90? and milk or white chocolate is 88?.
-Rewarm to 90? or 88? if the chocolate cools and becomes too thick for dipping or pouring.
+Continue microwaving in 30-second intervals, stirring, until the chocolate is melted and the temperature is 100 degrees F. Remove the bowl and place it in a larger bowl of cold water; stir in the remaining chocolate until melted (the temperature should drop to about 82 degrees F).
+Remove the bowl from the water and microwave in 10-second intervals until dark chocolate is 90 degrees F and milk or white chocolate is 88 degrees F. Rewarm to 90 or 88 degrees F if the chocolate cools and becomes too thick for dipping or pouring.